leebri2n/leebri2n/README.md

 ### Hi there 👋

-I am a fourth-year student of Computational Modeling and Data Analytics (CMDA) at Virginia Tech with minors in mathematics and computer science.
+I am a fourth-year student of Computational Modeling and Data Analytics (CMDA) at Virginia Tech with minors in mathematics and computer science!
 Although "data analytics" is the well-known part of this field, my current interests are spanning and open.

 I take particular interests in large-scale machine learning and computation as well as data-driven modeling of large-scale dynamical systems.
 My other interests include data science, data pipelining, inventive and interactive data visualization, and software development.